twillis209/twillis209.github.io/entries/120521/gws_loci.md

 # GWS loci in fcFDR analysis

-Using the GWS threshold of 5e-8, I found 17 SNPs with a v-value below threshold.
-However, quite a few of these had high PID p-values; were we doing cFDR, these would not have met a typical threshold of, say, 1e-4, for inclusion in the fitting process and would have had their v-value defaulted to 1.
+Using the GWS threshold of 5e-8, I found 17 loci with a v-value below threshold.
+However, quite a few of the lead SNPs at these loci had high PID p-values.
+Were we doing cFDR, these would not have met a typical threshold of, say, 1e-4, for inclusion in the fitting process and would have had their v-value defaulted to 1.

 | CHR38 |      BP38 | SNPID       |     v.ra | ALT_FREQ |    P.pid |   |
 |-------|-----------|-------------|----------|----------|----------|---|